FIWARE/mintaka/README.md

 The second one limits the retrieval of temporal instances and will be described in section 6.3.10 of future NGSI-LD api releases.
 It automatically limits the number of returned instances and responds with Http-Status 206 "PARTIAL-CONTENT".
 The returned range is described in the "Content-Range" header.

-## Contribution

-### Pull Request

-Since this project uses automatic versioning, please apply one of the following labels to your pull request:
-* patch - the PR contains a fix
-* minor - the PR contains a new feature/improvement
-* major - the PR contains a breaking change

-The changes will automatically be released after the PR was merged.